pulaskiclubaz.com

 Place on an ungreased baking sheet (or use parchment paper), curving dough to create a crescent shape.
 Brush crescents lightly with egg.
 Bake 6-8 minutes or until tops become golden.

-Here is a picture of what the pasty
+Here is a picture of what the pastry

 will look like after you bake it.